UK government in dark over who behind cyber attack

-LONDON The British government does not yet know who was behind Friday's global cyber attack that disrupted the country's health system, interior minister Amber Rudd said on Saturday.
+LONDON The British government does not yet know who was behind Friday's global cyber attack that disrupted the country's health system, Home Secretary Amber Rudd said on Saturday.

 "We're not able to tell you who's behind the attack.
 That work is still ongoing," she told BBC radio.